lotivo/sequelize-guard/README.md

 Please Note:

-- Make sure you pass same same options to migration and SequelizeAcl constructor,
+- Make sure you pass same same options to migration and SequelizeGuard constructor,
 - If you have your own User Model implemented, make sure you pass it during initialization,
   - not required for migrations.